peteroupc/peteroupc.github.io/random.md

 - <small><sup id=Note11>(11)</sup> M&uuml;ller, S. "CPU Time Jitter Based Non-Physical True Random Number Generator".</small>
 - <small><sup id=Note12>(12)</sup> Liebow-Feeser, J., "Randomness 101: LavaRand in Production", blog.cloudflare.com, Nov.
 6, 2017.</small>
 - <small><sup id=Note13>(13)</sup> Liebow-Feeser, J., "LavaRand in Production: The Nitty-Gritty Technical Details", blog.cloudflare.com, Nov.
 6, 2017.</small>
-- <small><sup id=Note14>(14)</sup> These steps could also generate random numbers, rather than a seed, but this is generally slower than using PRNGs to do so.</small>
+- <small><sup id=Note14>(14)</sup> Rather than generating a seed, these steps could be a way to simulate a source of numbers chosen independently and uniformly at random.
+However, this is generally slower than using PRNGs to simulate that source.</small>
-- <small><sup id=Note15>(15)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of the .NET Framework's `System.Random` each time a random number is needed, rather than only once in the application.
+- <small><sup id=Note15>(15)</sup> For example, many questions on _Stack Overflow_ highlight the pitfalls of creating a new instance of the .NET Framework's `System.Random` each time pseudorandom numbers are needed, rather than only once in the application.
 See also Johansen, R. S., "[**A Primer on Repeatable Random Numbers**](https://blogs.unity3d.com/2015/01/07/a-primer-on-repeatable-random-numbers/)", Unity Blog, Jan.
 7, 2015.</small>
 - <small><sup id=Note16>(16)</sup> Salmon, J.K.; Moraes, M.A.; et al., "Parallel Random Numbers: As Easy as 1, 2, 3", 2011.</small>
-- <small><sup id=Note17>(17)</sup> P. L'Ecuyer, D. Munger, et al. "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs", April 17, 2015, section 4, goes in greater detail on ways to initialize PRNGs for generating random numbers in parallel, including how to ensure reproducible "randomness" this way if that is desired.</small>
+- <small><sup id=Note17>(17)</sup> P. L'Ecuyer, D. Munger, et al. "Random Numbers for Parallel Computers: Requirements and Methods, With Emphasis on GPUs", April 17, 2015, section 4, goes in greater detail on ways to initialize PRNGs for generating pseudorandom numbers in parallel, including how to ensure reproducible "randomness" this way if that is desired.</small>
 - <small><sup id=Note18>(18)</sup> For single-cycle PRNGs, the probability of overlap for N processes each generating L numbers with a PRNG whose cycle length is P is at most N\*N\*L/P (S. Vigna, "On the probability of overlap of random subsequences of pseudorandom number generators", _Information Processing Letters_ 158 (2020)).
 Using two or more PRNG designs can reduce correlation risks due to a particular PRNG's design.
 For further discussion and an example of a PRNG combining two different PRNG designs, see Agner Fog, "[**Pseudo-Random Number Generators for Vector Processors and Multicore Processors**](http://digitalcommons.wayne.edu/jmasm/vol14/iss1/23)", _Journal of Modern Applied Statistical Methods_ 14(1), article 23 (2015).</small>
 - <small><sup id=Note19>(19)</sup> Bauke and Mertens, "Random numbers for large-scale distributed Monte Carlo simulations", 2007.</small>
 - <small><sup id=Note20>(20)</sup> Besides the seed, other things are hashed that together serve as a _domain separation tag_ (see, e.g., the work-in-progress document "draft-irtf-cfrg-hash-to-curve").
 Note the following: